selenewaide/udacity-project4-product-catalog/README.md

 # Product Catalog Website

 This project renders multiple web pages with CRUD and Google OAuth2.
 The root route displays a list of product categories.
 Each of theses categories has a list of products that can be displayed by clicking on the "Product List" button.
-Uses can add new categories and products, edit them and delete them.
-However, to make changes, uses must be logged in - using Google login.
+Users can add new categories and products, edit them and delete them.
+However, to make changes, users must be logged in - using Google login.

 ## Table of Contents
 1. Getting Started